Front Page Forums Government Ethical Government

 • #138

-To build and maintain trust in government, all elected, appointed, and hired government employees must have rules for ethical conduct.
+To build and maintain trust in government, all elected, appointed, and hired government employees in all branches of government must have rules for ethical conduct.

 Foundational principles of ethical conduct include: